tonyvu2508/ComfyUI-MultiGPU/README.md

 - [Download](examples/florence2_flux1dev_ltxv_2gpu_GGUF.json)

 This workflow creates an img2txt2img2vid video generation pipeline by:
-1. Taking a starting image for analysis by Florence2
+1. Providing a starting image for analysis by Florence2
 2. Using the Florence2 data for a FLUX.1 Dev image prompt
-3. Taking the FLUX.1 image prompt and providing it as the starting image for LTX Video
+3. Taking the resulting FLUX.1 image and provide it as the starting image for an LTX Video image-to-video generation
 4. Generate a 5 second video based on the provided image All models are distributed across available GPUs with no reloading on dual 3090s